duncan19/palindromes-2-/README.md

-# _Count By App_
+# _Palindrome Finder_

-#### _Form that allows user to see how to count up to a certain number, created October 28, 2019_
+#### _Form that allows user to see whether their entry meets the definition of palindrome (i.e., reads the same forward or backward), created October 28, 2019_

 #### By _**Duncan Robbins and Lara Bjork**_

 ## Description

-_This was an in-class project at Epicodus to practice for loops.
-The task was described as: "Create a program that takes two numbers - one to count to and another to determine what multiple to use to get there."_
+_This was an in-class project at Epicodus to practice arrays and looping.
+We also included if-else if-else statements.
+The task was described as: "A palindrome is any word, phrase, number, or other sequence of characters which reads the same backward or forward.
+Create a web page to identify whether or not a word is a palindrome.
+Bonus points: Make your code check a string of words.
+For example: "Hello olleH" is a palindrome by our definition."_

 ## Setup/Installation Requirements